Toyota Sequoia Insurance Rates

 Average premium for full coverage: $1,446

 Your location can make a big difference on car insurance rates.
-Rural areas tend to have a lower frequency of accident claims than densely populated cities.
+Rural areas are shown to have a lower frequency of accident claims than densely populated cities.
+The example below illustrates the effect of geographic area on car insurance rates.

 Use the form below to get customized rates for your location.